opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 #### NdpReplyComponent.java

 This component listens to device events.
-Each time a new device is added in ONOS, it uses the content of netcfg.json to populate the NDP reply table.
+Each time a new device is added in ONOS, it uses the content of `netcfg.json` to populate the NDP reply table.

 You are asked to modify the implementation of method `buildNdpReplyFlowRule()`, to insert the name of the table and action to generate NDP replies.

 #### Enable the routing components

-Once you're confident your solution to the previous step should work, before building and reloading the app, remember to enable the routing-related components by setting the `enabled` flag to `true` at the top of the class definition.
+Once you are confident your solution to the previous step works, before building and reloading the app, remember to enable the routing-related components by setting the `enabled` flag to `true` at the top of the class definition.